Complete guide to the best CRM software

 With an impressively compatible and fully Online CRM system, Apptivo allows you to centralize all of your customer care needs from any device, using any browser.

-It does boast a smaller list of features than many of its competitors, but it still has 65+ integrated applications and a sturdy Sales Pipeline Management system.
+It boasts a targeted list of features yet still has 65+ integrated applications and a sturdy Sales Pipeline Management system.
 That means there’s never a wasted moment when tracking prospective customers.

-If everyone on your team is a gung-ho Google wizard, Insightly may be one of your top CRM software options.
+If you’ve got a gung-ho Google wizard on your team, Insightly may be one of your top CRM software options.

 Using your existing Google App account, Insightly allows you to fully integrate all of your customer relations needs into a program you’re already comfortable with.
 In short, your team can spend less time learning new software.